 If you’re familiar with traditional 401k contributions, it might help to compare and contrast.
 For decades, 401k plans allowed pre-tax (or traditional) contributions to the plan.
-Those contributions reduced your taxable income, which might make it easier to contribute (or might help you pay at a lower rate, if you ended up in a lower bracket at retirement).
-However, because that traditional money has never been taxed, the IRS requires you to pay tax on all money taken out of traditional accounts (presumably you’ll do this in retirement, although you might withdraw early – which could result in additional taxes and penalties).
+Those contributions reduced your taxable income, which may make it easier to contribute (and might even help you pay taxes at a lower rate if you end up in a lower bracket at retirement).
+However, because that traditional money has never been taxed, the IRS requires you to pay tax on all of the money you withdraw from traditional accounts funded with pre-tax contributions (contributions, and any earnings).

-As with most retirement accounts, you don’t have to pay taxes on earnings inside of the account every year.
+Tax-deferral: As with most retirement accounts, you don’t have to pay taxes on earnings inside of the account every year.